pupilfirst/pupilfirst/docs/users/certificates.md

 Pupilfirst determines a student to have _completed_ a course when one the following conditions are satisfied:

-1. A student submits the last _milestone_, _non-reviewed_ target in the last level of a course, and all other milestones must have been completed (non-reviewed targets), or have a passing grade (reviewed targets).
+1. A student submits the last _milestone_, _non-reviewed_ assignment of a course.
+All other milestones must have been completed (non-reviewed assignments), or have a passing grade (reviewed assignments).
-2. A student's submission to the last remaining reviewed target is graded by a coach and given a passing grade.
+2. A student's submission to the last remaining reviewed assignment is graded by a coach and given a passing grade.
 Similar to above, all other milestones must have been completed.

 ### Editing the certificate's design